mehdi-farsi/activerecord-search/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-> Please, feel free to star the project if you like it ! :)
+> Please, feel free to "star ⭐️" the project if you like it! :)